This Air Fryer Shrimp has the best smoky flavor and ready in under 15 minutes! The shrimp comes out juicy, succulent and tender!

 Use on shrimp tostadas, in shrimp tacos, or in a shrimp quesadilla.

-Add to any simple pasta dish, quinoa salad or wraps.
+Add to any simple pasta dish like shrimp spaghetti, shrimp avocado salad, quinoa salad or wraps.

 How to Store Air Fryer Shrimp